 I love selecting whatever veggies and fruit call my name at the market and throwing everything together into a huge crunchy salad.
-And this recipe for Jamaican jerk chicken salad combines my love for fresh seasonal produce with spicy, robust flavors of Jamaican jerk seasoning.
-The jerk marinade is the perfect bold, spicy foundation for the crisp and refreshing veggies in this dish.
-You can enjoy it as a light lunch or dinner.
-It's a guaranteed crowd-pleaser every time!
+And this recipe for Baked Jamaican Jerk Chicken Salad combines my love for fresh seasonal produce with spicy, robust flavors of Jamaican jerk seasoning.
+The jerk marinade/seasoning is the perfect bold, spicy foundation for the crisp and refreshing veggies in this dish.
+You can enjoy it as a light lunch or dinner, but either way-----It's a guaranteed crowd-pleaser every time!

 How to Make Baked Jamaican Jerk Chicken Salad

-Here's what I like to toss into my colorful summertime salad:
+Here's what I like to toss into my colorful jerk chicken salad:

 Chicken breasts.
 Choose organic chicken for this recipe.
 If you have time, I recommend marinating them overnight before you prepare the salad.
 You could also use chicken thighs for this recipe if you prefer dark meat.

-Kale and spinach.
-I love the combination of crunchy kale and softer spinach.
+Kale or spinach.
+I love the combination of crunchy kale and softer spinach, but you can totally just use one or the other.
 However, you can substitute the greens with another leafy salad base, such as arugula, romaine, Boston, or red leaf lettuce.

 Bell pepper.
-I love the splash of color from red and yellow sweet mini peppers.
+I love the splash of color from red and yellow sweet peppers.
 Of course, you can use any color bell pepper you like.
-And larger peppers work just as well as the mini ones.
+And mini peppers work just as well as the larger ones.

 Avocado.
 This is a must-have addition if you ask me.
 It adds creaminess and healthy fats to round out this vegetable-packed baked chicken salad.